ray-x/navigator.lua/README.md

 Highlight I am using:

 * LspReferenceRead, LspReferenceText and LspReferenceWrite are used for `autocmd CursorHold <buffer> lua vim.lsp.buf.document_highlight()`
-That is where you saw current symbol been highlighted.
+That is where you saw the current symbol been highlighted.

 * GHListDark and GHTextViewDark is used for floating listvew and TextView.
 They are be based on current background (Normal) and PmenuSel

 * In future, I will use NormalFloat for floating view.
 But ATM, most of colorscheme does not define NormalFloat

-You can override above highlight to fit your current colorscheme
+You can override the above highlight to fit your current colorscheme

 ## Screenshots